Why using OER?

-What can CSUF faculty do to lower the cost of education for their students?
+to lower the cost of education for their students!

-At CSUF we are seeing growth in OER adoption among faculty, and savings of over $150,000 in the last 2 years for the use of OER and other AL$ options.
+At CSUF we are seeing growth in OER adoption among faculty, the savings had been of over $150,000 in 2 years of using OER and other AL$ options.
 At this time, we have about 50-course sections using OER and/or other no-cost-to-students options (library or web resources).
 Classes that use these options are marked in the catalogue with an special symbol that is getting recognized by students.

 College tuition and fees increase 63 percent since January 2006 by Bureau of Labor Stadistics